innovatrics/smartface/sfcli/README.md

 This command allow to create, update or view settings of a camera.
 Camera is domain entity which groups some data entities, workers and configs.
 That allows you to add live stream from IP camera and easily change processing properties.

-NOTE: stream id is used as unique identifier of a camera
+NOTE: camera id is a unique identifier of a camera

 ```
 Options: